Bradfield/algos/graphs/strongly-connected-components.md

 ![Figure 36: Finishing times for $G^T$](Figures/scc1b.png)

-Finally, Figure 37 &lt;fig\_sccforest&gt; shows the forest of three trees produced in step 3 of the strongly connected component algorithm.
+Finally, Figure 37 shows the forest of three trees produced in step 3 of the strongly connected component algorithm.
 You will notice that we do not provide you with the Python code for the SCC algorithm, we leave writing this program as an exercise.